Animal Cruelty Information for Teachers

 HOW CAN I PROMOTE KINDNESS, RESPECT, AND COMPASSION THROUGH THE CURRICULUM?

 Humane education, introduced by classroom teachers, concerned parents, or local animal welfare agencies, should be an integral part of schools.
 You will be an effective agent for humane education if your lesson plans include peer mediation, kindness to animals, and conflict resolution.
 Kind and compassionate objectives can encourage empathetic responses and ensure the safety of children and animals.
 Humane Education is standard in most states and should be part of every school curriculum. spcaLA offers a Teaching Love & Compassion program that a four-week long violence prevention program designed to teach empathy and compassion to at-risk youth. spcaLA offers a comprehensive manual on the TLC program.
 This manual includes history on the cycle of violence, budgetary needs, training schedules, daily activity schedules, staffing requirements and all components of implementing a TLC from start to finish.
-The program is available for purchase on CD for $450.00.
+The program is available for purchase for $450.00.

 If you would like more information on TLC or are interested in purchasing the manual, please contact us via email or phone: